2020 in Review: How COVID-19 Impacted the Media

 What started out as event cancelations and what we thought would be a temporary switch to working from home quickly expanded to media layoffs, a sea of misinformation for reporters to wade through, and even a wave of new products to help disseminate the latest information to readers.

-Here are five big ways the coronavirus crisis affected the media this year.
+Here are five big ways COVID-19 impacted the media this year.

 1. Layoffs & Closures